Ferry to Mackinac Island

 The Straits of Mackinac can be breezy even in summer.
 Bring a light jacket for the crossing β you'll be glad you did.

-Several ferry companies offer luggage delivery direct to your hotel β a great option if you're packed for a longer stay.
+Both ferry companies offer luggage delivery direct to your hotel β a great option if you're packed for a longer stay.